pulseflow/petal/packages/eslint-config/README.md

 the required dev dependencies are: `eslint-plugin-format` (you should be prompted to install these when running eslint)

-#### non-vue ui frameworks
+#### react

-to enable framework support, you need to explicitly turn it on:
+to enable react support, you need to explicitly turn it on:

 ```js
 // eslint.config.js